 Kitchen and pantry renovation; butler’s pantry/formal dining room conversion to library, living room, dining room, entry/staircase, patio, study, master bedroom, five kid’s bedrooms.

-The Formal Dining Room was sitting empty and a never used butler’s pantry sat in the middle of the main floor.
-We converted these spaces to a functional Library where the kids can do homework and practice their instruments or Mom and Dad can just kick back and read a book in peace.
+The formal dining room was sitting empty, and a butler’s pantry that was never used sat in the middle of the main floor, obstructing the view through the entirety of the space, as well as restricting flow.
+These spaces were converted into a functional library with a whole wall of built-ins where the kids can do homework, practice playing their instruments, or hang out with friends.
+Mom and Dad can use the space just as well to kick back and relax, and maybe even read a book or two in peace.

-From the entry, to the study, out to the pool and patio, and throughout the bedrooms, black accents flow throughout the home and make it finally feel cohesive.
-All five kids provided input on how they wanted their bedrooms to reflect their interests and personalities, while Mom and Dad requested a soothing and relaxing palette for their Master Bedroom.
+From the entry to the study, to the pool and patio, and throughout the bedrooms, black accents flow throughout the home- finally providing balance and compatibility where there previously was none.
+All five kids provided input on how they wanted their bedrooms to reflect their interests and unique personalities, with the goal being that they felt that their identities were represented when entering their respective spaces.
+Mom and Dad kept it simple, requesting a soothing and relaxing palette for their master bedroom.

 This resort-style escape is one of our personal favorites, as the custom porch swing connects the two seating areas deliberately separated by tranquil blue outdoor rugs (tying in with the blue pillows within the interior space).
 With wicker shade lighting centered over each area, and wood and natural elements sprinkled throughout - we can see once again that fantastic blend of contemporary and organic.